- Updated May 20, 2026

 What Sellers Should Understand

-Sellers with older supplies often check whether expired diabetic test strips still have resale value before attempting to ship products that may no longer qualify.
+Sellers with older supplies often check whether expired diabetic test strips still have resale value before attempting to ship products that may no longer meet current buyer eligibility requirements.

 How to Avoid Costly Mistakes When Selling

 Most rejected orders come from avoidable errors, especially including open or damaged products.
-Taking a few extra minutes to review your shipment can protect your payout.
+Taking a few extra minutes to review your shipment can help support a smoother inspection process.

 Common Mistakes to Avoid